nk17693/springbootpractice/README.md

 # springbootpractice
-this is for my practice
+this is for my practice i am naveen